Last Updated on April 30, 2022 by Rei Garnet

-Your rabbit biting their cage could also be their way of saying “I’m hungry, give me some food!”.
+Your rabbit biting their cage bars could also be their way of saying “I’m hungry; give me some food!”

-Rabbits who are hungry and confined in cages would often do anything to get your attention including biting their cage because they don’t have any choice, your their source of food.
+Rabbits who are hungry and confined in cages will often do anything to get your attention, including biting their cage.
+Your rabbits don’t have any choice.
+You are the source of food in the house.

-And lastly, rabbits who have small cages can also be the cause of frustration which could lead to your rabbit chewing on their cages.
+And lastly, rabbits who have small cages can also be the cause of frustration that leads to cage chewing.

-To stop your rabbit from chewing its cage, you need to find the cause of the problem.
-The most common reason why a rabbit chew on their cage is because your rabbit is unneutered, not enough exercise, no toys, no companion, not enough food, and small cages.
+To stop your rabbit from chewing on its cage, you need to find the cause of the problem.

-This thing could cause your rabbits to be frustrated and lash out by doing aggressive behaviors like chewing their cage.
+This could cause your rabbits to be frustrated and lash out by engaging in aggressive behaviors like chewing their cage.